 Characteristics: Low maintenance, deer resistant, rabbit resistant

-As I mentioned above, Hellebores are really easy to grow, and they love the shade!
+As I mentioned above, Lenten rose is really easy to grow, an early bloomer, and loves the shade.

-So find them a spot under some trees or on the north side of your house.
+Find them a spot under some trees or on the north side of your house where you’ll be able to see the Hellebore flowers in late winter.

 They are a little finicky about being moved, so when you are planting them, try to choose a site that will be their “forever home”.